streamlink/streamlink-twitch-gui-wiki/Installation.md

 ## Streamlink

-[Streamlink][streamlink-install] has to be installed on your system in order to be able to launch streams from the GUI.
-Please do this first!
+[Streamlink][streamlink-install] has to be installed on your system in order to be able to launch streams from the GUI. **Please do this first!**

 ### Windows

-Either download the Streamlink installer from the [Github releases page][streamlink-releases], or install Streamlink via [pip][pip].
+Either download the Streamlink installer from the [Streamlink website][streamlink-windows], or install Streamlink via [python-pip][python-pip].

 *Please note that the [Visual C++ Redistributable package][vc-redist] needs to be installed on systems using a Windows version prior to 10.*

 ### MacOS and Linux

-Either install Streamlink via [pip][pip], or visit the [Streamlink website][streamlink-install] for a list of available packages.
+Either install Streamlink via [python-pip][python-pip], or visit the [Streamlink website][streamlink-install] for a list of available packages.

 *Please make sure to use a Python version greater than `2.7.6`.*